 Why is my child seeing a Physician Assistant instead of physician?

-At Children’s Orthopaedics of Atlanta (COA), seven PAs assist our surgeons in patient care.
+At Children’s Orthopaedics of Atlanta (COA), our Physician Assistants assist our surgeons in patient care.
 They are an invaluable asset in providing quality care for your children.
-All COA PAs specialize in the treatment of non-operative care, mostly orthopaedic fractures and injuries.
+All COA PA's specialize in the treatment of non-operative care, mostly orthopaedic fractures and injuries.
 Occasionally a PA might see your child after surgery as well.
 They work side-by-side with their supervising surgeon on a weekly basis both for education and for quality of care.
 Our practice runs very efficiently comparatively with other specialty practices.
 Part of this is due to the wonderful help from our Physician Assistants and Nurse Practitioners.
 If your child has a less complicated case, you may see a P.A. or N.P. so that we can get your child in and out as soon as possible and get them back to their normal schedule.

 I need a copy of my child’s medical record.
 How can I get one?